D-DOT ROUTES & NUMBERS (1975 & TODAY)

 DDOT bus fleet

-DDOT coaches until the last of the former DSR buses were finally retired during the early 1990's.
+DDOT coaches until the last of the former DSR coaches were finally retired during the early 1990s.

 The following table compares the original